acediaye/Control-System/readme.md

 # Poles and Zeros
 From the transfer function, poles are when the denominator = 0 and zeros are when the numerator = 0.\
 ![image](pics/system_response_many_poles.png)\
 Poles represent the behavior of a system and zeros represents how the input signal affects the system.
 Poles and zeros are complex numbers.
-When poles are on the left real axis the system converges to 0, when poles are on the origin the system stays unmoving, and when the poles are on the right real axis the system diverges from 0.
-When poles are on the origin the system stays unmovings and when the poles goes further out on the imaginary axis the more the system oscillates.
+When poles are closer to the imaginary axis the system doesn't converge or diverge, when the poles are further away from the imaginary axis the more the system converge or diverge.
+Poles on the left hand side of the plane, the system converges where as on the right hand side the system diverges.
+When poles are closer to the real axis the system does not oscillates and when the poles goes further away from the real axis the more the system oscillates.

 # Close Loop Response
 Close loop meaning having a feedback loop from the end to the begining so the controller can modulate its signal to the plant.
 There is also feedforward loop where a signal/disturbance is fed into the controller beforehand instead of waiting on the output signal to come back.